cdli-gh/cdli-gh.github.io/_pages/guide_annotation_workshop.md

 ### Pre-annotator
 Ilya :
-- How does the pre-annotator work?
+- How does the pre-annotator of morphology work?
 - Demonstration